jihadakbr/new-york-city-taxi-trip-duration/README.md

 ## Approach

 ### 1. Data Preprocessing
-- Cleaned and processed raw data to handle missing values and outliers.
+- Cleaned and processed raw data to handle outliers and inconsistencies.
 - Applied scaling and encoding to numeric and categorical features.

 ### 2. Feature Engineering
-- Engineered features like trip distance (Open Source Routing Machine), average speed, and pickup/dropoff clusters.
+- Engineered features like trip distance (haversine and Manhattan), average speed, and pickup/dropoff clusters.
 - Optimized geospatial features by restricting coordinates to valid NYC boundaries.

 ### 3. Exploratory Data Analysis (EDA)